Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 over the earth is about to come to an end.
 Consequently, there is no need to divide into camps over this question.

 So, Jesus proceeded to answer His disciples' question by telling them of all the shaking, seemingly very bad news,

 that was going to take place in the days leading up to His presence and the end of the age.
 In this context, He told

 them: This gospel or good news of His Kingdom would be proclaimed throughout the whole inhabited to set the

-This begs an answer to what was the good news of the Kingdom?
-Most translations use the expression this gospel,
+This begs for an answer to what was the good news of the kingdom?
+Most translations use the expression this

 Pharisees, lamenting over Jerusalem, and ultimately sentencing their house to desolation and destruction.
 Where

 was the good news of His kingdom in all this?
 Well, the good news was that the religious system of that day was

 not only going to be shaken but its entire structure from top to bottom was going to crumble and that it was about

 to be replaced with something entirely new and constituted on completely different ground out from an entirely